 Long drapes that skim the ground help create the illusion of taller walls.
 Short curtains that stop a few inches off the floor, or right below your window sill, lose the visual effect of drawing the eye upwards from the floor.
 Curtains should be long enough to just skim the ground, or break lightly on the ground, but not puddle on the floor.

 Hang Large Pieces of Art

 Scattered, small pieces of art on walls in a small room can make it feel more cluttered.
-Have a couple large focus pieces and leave some bare wall visible.
+Have a couple of large focus pieces and leave some bare walls visible.
 Over filling walls can make any room feel more boxed in, but the effect is more dramatic in small rooms.
 When selecting your art, choose something you genuinely love the style of.
 Unlike smaller accents, large pieces of art will set the tone of your room, so make sure it feels like it belongs.